 The Coydog is a hybrid between a coyote and a dog.
 It has many features common to the coyote, both by temperament and appearance.
-A true coydog has one pure coyote as one of its parents.
-With their need for lot of affection and care, it is very much like a child and very tough to handle.
+With their need for a lot of affection and care, it is very much like a child and very tough to handle.
 Coydogs are very rare mainly because of the limited breeding season of the coyotes.
 Coyotes mate between January and March, which is before the domestic dogs even go into heat.
-Coydogs vary in appearance, depending upon which dogs they have been bred with.
-They can only be differentiated by their typical dark neonatal hair color, white face mask, ebony coat color in adulthood, and a bushy, downward tail.
+They vary in appearance, depending upon the breed of dog responsible for their breeding.
+One can identify Coydogs by their typical dark neonatal hair color, white face mask, ebony coat color in adulthood, and a bushy, downward tail.
 Like the coyotes, their ears are triangular, and they have piercing eyes.

 |Also known as||Dogote|

 Coydog puppies are not very playful and outgoing like other breeds of dogs.
 This Canidae hybrid should be socialized well at an early stage with people and other pets they are expected to live with when adult.
 Also, a coydog’s behavior and disposition majorly varies upon which dog it has developed from.

 The individual traits of the coydogs might range from a shy, timid nature, to a gentle, friendly one, to overly fearful that would feel threatened and afraid very easily, resulting in aggression or even bite.

 Coydogs have also inherited the unique ability to gape (instead of a doglike snarl) like its coyote parent, when threatened.
 They can also emit a hissing sound like a cat, which other dogs don’t.
 The coydogs’ sound is a fusion of a howl and a high pitch bark.